Be a Part of the Expo

 Many of our clinicians will be accepting horses and riders for their sessions, and you could be one of them.
 Enclosed you will find a list of all the clinic sessions where riders and/or horses are requested.
 Please send your completed application, and we will forward it to the respective clinician for final review and evaluation.
 Once selections have been made, applicants will be notified via email before the event.

 Please ensure that your application is filled out completely and sent in with a written description and a recent photo & video of you riding your horse.
-The downloadable application should be submitted to the following address no later than April 17, 2026.
+The downloadable application should be submitted to the following address no later than May 1, 2026.
 We will notify selected applicants by May 8th.

 Submit downloadable applications to: